 The footage Tremblay shot dates from September 2012, and is supplemented by interviews conducted with Korean experts, professors and peace activists.

-Jeju Island, and specifically its Gangjeong Village, is the desired location of a massive U.S. naval base to house a missile defense system, including Aegis destroyers equipped with anti-ballistic missiles, aircraft carriers and nuclear submarines.
+Jeju Island, and specifically its Gangjeong Village, is the desired location of a massive U.S.

 Part of President Obama’s "pivot to Asia," the move means to check Chinese expansion, shifting 60 percent of U.S. naval might to the region.

 Elderly villagers, young mainland activists, monks, priests, nuns and international visitors oppose the plans and have staged daily protests of the construction for years.
 Since protests began, South Korea has jailed more than 600 protesters.

 "They’ve become an important symbol for the peace movement all over the world," Tremblay said.

 As Tremblay states in his film, a knowledge of Korean history underscores protesters’ outrage.